Twilight Cinema

 Twilight Cinema is the third studio album of the Norwegian band Major Parkinson.
 It was released on January 24, 2014.
 Major Parkinson launched an Indiegogo campaign to fund this album.

+In a positive review, Metal Storm said that "Twilight Cinema defies categorisation.
+You can call it progressive rock, you can call it avantgarde, or cabaret, a musical, or even a theatrical play.".
+In another positive review, Nordic Music Review called the album a combination of "dark rock" and a "seaside puppet show act".